 Fortunately, in the United States, the Family and Medical Leave Act, or FMLA, may allow you to take the time off work you need without the fear of losing your job.
 Is an employer required to tell employees about FMLA leave though?

 The answer is “yes.”

-The FMLA allows eligible employees who work for a covered employer to take up to 12 weeks of unpaid leave when certain family and medical reasons require.
+A good FMLA attorney can tell you the law allows eligible employees who work for a covered employer to take up to 12 weeks of unpaid leave when certain family and medical reasons require.

 LISTEN TO HEAR THE MOST COMMON EMPLOYER FMLA VIOLATION WE ENCOUNTER

 Although the law does not require your employer to pay you during FMLA leave, your job is protected.

 Not only must your job remain protected while you are out on FMLA leave but any group health insurance benefits you have must also remain intact.